-2015 3 months £'000 2014/15 17 months £'000
+2015/16 12 months £'000 2015 3 months £'000

-Revenue 42,082 174,684
+Revenue 143,118 42,082

-Operating loss before exceptional items (2,818) (72,994)
+Operating loss before exceptional items (7,031) (2,818)

-Loss before tax (5,407) (437,018)
+Loss before tax (17,237) (5,407)

-The recent weakness in the EU ethanol market price is directly linked to continued delays by individual member nations in implementing higher ethanol inclusion rates in gasoline that will be required to meet the EU Commission's targets for development of renewable energy sources by 2020.
+During the year ended 31 August 2016, the company continued to develop its operational capabilities and plant performance.
+However, the weakness in the EU ethanol market price seen in the year has continued to have an adverse impact on the business' operational results.
+The weakness in the EU ethanol market is directly linked to delays, by individual member nations, in implementing higher ethanol inclusion rates in gasoline that will be required to meet the EU Commission's targets for development of renewable energy sources by 2020.

-The directors consider that trading conditions in the EU ethanol market will remain challenging for the next 12-18 months but consider that the financial performance of the business should thereafter gradually improve as the impact of increasing ethanol inclusion rates across Europe take effect and further operational efficiencies are achieved.
+The directors consider that trading conditions in the EU ethanol market will remain challenging for the next 12 months but consider that the financial performance of the business should thereafter gradually improve as the impact of increasing ethanol inclusion rates across Europe takes effect and further operational efficiencies are achieved.